 The crime of Disorderly Conduct in Arizona, criminalized by Arizona Revised Statues § 13-2904, is what most people think of as “disturbing the peace.”
 You commit Disorderly Conduct if, with the intent to disturb the peace or quiet of a neighborhood, family, or person, or with the knowledge of doing so, you do any of the following:

-If you commit Disorderly Conduct by recklessly handling, displaying, or discharging a deadly weapon or dangerous instrument, then it is a Class 6 Felony.
+If you commit Disorderly Conduct in Phoenix by recklessly handling, displaying, or discharging a deadly weapon or dangerous instrument, then it is a Class 6 Felony.
 If convicted, you face 4 months to 2 years in prison, up to 3 years of probation, a fine of up to $150,000, and a felony conviction on your record.
 Moreover, the prosecution may choose to charge such an offense as a “Dangerous” offense.
 If it does so, you face a mandatory prison sentence of 1.5 to 3 years and are ineligible for probation if convicted.
+A Phoenix firearm crimes defense lawyer will be an invaluable asset during such a case.

 All other forms of Disorderly Conduct are Class 1 Misdemeanors.
 A Class 1 Misdemeanor carries a maximum jail sentence of 6 months, a maximum fine of $2,500, and up to 3 years of probation.

 Every Disorderly Conduct case is different and requires an individualized approach.
-The attorneys at AZ Defenders have the knowledge, skills, and experience to help you achieve the best possible result in your Disorderly Conduct case and will tailor a defense strategy best suited to achieve that result.
-Contact us today by calling 480-456-6400 or online and schedule a free consultation today.
+The Phoenix criminal defense attorneys at AZ Defenders have the knowledge, skills, and experience to help you achieve the best possible result in your Disorderly Conduct case and will tailor a defense strategy best suited to achieve that result.
+Contact us today by calling 480-456-6400 or reach out online and schedule a free consultation today.